-Northern Latvian Brigade I Wars of Independence
+Northern Latvia Brigade I Wars of Independence

 ziemelniekuienaksanaRiga_3.jpg

-On February 3, the Minister of Defense of Latvia Jānis Zālītis appointed Jorģis Zemitāns as the organizer and commander of the entire Latvian army in Estonia and Northern Latvia, and the engineer Marks Gailīte as his authorized representative in civil matters.
-In a short time, the 1st Valmiera Infantry Regiment was formed and at the end of March it went to the front.
-On March 31, by order of the Commander-in-Chief of the Estonian Army, a Northern Latvian brigade was established under the command of Colonel Zemitāni, with its headquarters in Tartu.
-Zemitāns appointed Lieutenant Colonel Edvards Kalniņš as his assistant, who at the same time commanded the artillery.
-The Chief of Staff was Lieutenant Colonel Voldemārs Ozols.
-Until July 1919, the brigade was subordinate to the Estonian Armed Forces Headquarters and the Commander-in-Chief of the Estonian Army in terms of supply and operations.
+On February 3, the Minister of Defense of Latvia, Jānis Zālītis, appointed Jorģis Zemitāns as the organizer and commander of all Latvian troops in Estonia and Northern Latvia, and engineer Markas Gailītis as his authorized representative in civil affairs.
+The 1st Valmiera Infantry Regiment was formed in a short time and at the end of March it went to the front.
+On March 31, by order of the Commander-in-Chief of the Estonian Army, the Northern Latvia Brigade was established under the command of Colonel Zemitāns, with headquarters in Tartu.
+Zemitāns appointed Lieutenant Colonel Edvards Kalniņš as his assistant, who also commanded the artillery.
+The chief of staff was Lieutenant Colonel Voldemārs Ozols.
+Until July 1919, the brigade was subordinate to the headquarters of the Estonian Armed Forces and the Commander-in-Chief of the Estonian Army in terms of logistics and operations.

 Cesu_2KP_1919.jpg